Last Revision Date: April 1, 2023

 Security: physical security of our premises (including records of visits to our premises); CCTV recordings; and electronic security (including login records and access details).

-Investigations: detecting, investigating and preventing breaches of policy, and criminal offenses, in accordance with applicable law.
+Investigations: detecting, investigating and preventing breaches of policy, and criminal offences, in accordance with Applicable Privacy Laws.

 The Processing is necessary for compliance with a legal obligation.